anon-blue/anon.blue/README.txt

 jet fuel can't melt steel beams
-     g                                                    we gather here to day to worship our one true god, lord chanka {- 7    ou i like pbanannashhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh This is the empty feeling th at nihi how are you doing tonight friends i dont know waht i am typing but i am
+     go                                                   we gather here to day to worship our one true god, lord chanka {- 7    ou i like pbanannashhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh This is the empty feeling th at nihi how are you doing tonight friends i dont know waht i am typing but i am